knfcz/http-errors/readme.md

 Once the middleware is set up, you can throw some HTTP errors, their code and HTTP status will be used to respond to the client

+If a different kind of error is caught, the middleware will respond with a 500 HTTP status

 #### Available errors

 | Name                    | Code               | HTTP Status | Description                               |